Midwestern-Interactive/tech-challenge/README.md

 Once complete, please provide a link to the repository or repositories that house the completed codebase to the contact who sent this to you.

 ## 1. Front-end Challenge
-Any framework or package may be used.
+Any framework or package may be used in addition to any that may have been requested by your contact.

 - Build out both layouts, see screenshots and Figma prototype link below
   - Desktop and mobile views are available from the left side menu in figma